harness/developer-hub/kb/continuous-delivery/articles/harness-approval-api.md

       2. **Using another API:** Alternatively, the [Get Approval Instances by Execution Id API](https://apidocs.harness.io/tag/Approvals#operation/getApprovalInstancesByExecutionId) can fetch a list of all approvals tied to a specific execution.
 However, if there are multiple approvals in a single execution, it may require a bit of manual filtering to pinpoint the relevant `approvalInstanceId` needed for the approval journey.

-## Introducing the Enhanced Approval API: Expanding Your Toolkit
+## Introducing the Enhanced Approval API: Approve or Reject an Execution by Pipeline Execution ID

 This Approval API introduces a seamless method to approve or reject a pipeline by directly using the pipeline's execution ID, eliminating the need for an `approvalInstanceId`.
 This reduces the complexity of calling 2 APIs to approve a single Harness Approval Step,and combines it into 1.